contrast-zone/t-rewriter.js/draft/reasoner.md

 Other such cases are not indicated by *Reasoner* because they may already fall into category of theoretically undecidable proof constructions.
 For more information about this undecidability, interested readers may examine [Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) and [halting problem](https://en.wikipedia.org/wiki/Halting_problem).

-### 2.2. semantics
+### 3.2. semantics

 [Semantics](https://en.wikipedia.org/wiki/Semantics) is the study of meaning, reference, or truth.
 In our understanding, semantics is tightly bound to interpretation of syntactically correct expressions.
 To know what an expression means, it is enough to know how it translates to a form that is already understood by a target environment.
 In this section, we are dealing with an intuitive semantics of *Reasoner*.
-Semantics of *Reasoner* will be explaining using various simplistic examples and defining what inputs and outputs the examples take and generate.
+Semantics of *Reasoner* will be explaining using various simplistic examples and defining what inputs and outputs the examples accept and generate.

-#### 2.2.1. constants
+#### 3.2.1. constants

+#### 3.2.2. variables

-#### 2.2.2. rules
+#### 3.2.3. rules

 ##### constants